Ian-Cornelius/Managed-HTTP-Proxy/README.md

 getServerMiddleware() takes three arguments.
 These are the id of the server the middleware is for, the HTTP method for the request you'll make using the server, and the route.

+#### About Urls

 ``
 NOTE:
 ``
 The url you provide is not the url that the proxy server will use to make the request to the target.

-The current implementation forwards the original url of the request to the target resource.
-You can apply a transformation before passing the control to the proxy middleware in case the target needs a different url.
+**The current implementation forwards the original url of the request to the target resource.**

+THEREFORE, the url you pass to getServerMiddleware must be congruent to the request url.
+You can apply a transformation before passing the control to the proxy middleware in case the target needs a different url, but this must exactly match or be congruent to the url you pass to the proxy when creating the middleware for these requests.

+For example, if your express middleware serves the url /user/createNewUser, you should pass the same url for getServerMiddleware.
+If the express app serves a dynamic url, i.e is parameterized or match all, then pass the url in that form to getServerMiddleware.

+For example, if your express middleware serves the route /accounts/:userName, pass the url in this exact format to the proxy's getServerMiddleware.
+However, for the parameters, you can use a different keyword, as this won't affect how response handlers for the proxy are resolved.
+So, instead of /accounts/:userName, you can pass /accounts/:proxyUserName and the proxy will just work fine.

+For match all, leave them the same i.e /blog/* => /blog/*

-The url you provide is used to target the right response handlers for the request once the target resource responds.
+The url you provide to getServerMiddleware is used to target the right response handlers for a request once the target resource responds.
+That's why it's crucial you match the urls exactly when creating a proxy middleware.

+#### HTTP Methods

+With the current implementation, the HTTP method you pass should also match the original method in your express middleware.
+The proxy currently only forwards requests to a target server, so it will infer from your middleware the request method and url.
+Matching the method and the url or its dynamic form, will ensure your response handlers fire for the correct requests and responses.

+#### Setting Up a Response Handler

 You can provide these through the registrationOptions object, which has the following properties:

 ```
     ProxyServerRegistrationOptions = {